Our recycling program

 See recycling data charts below.

-Leading environmental stewardship organizations such as Practice Greenhealth target 15% recycling rates in hospitals and RMW rates below 10% as a first tier benchmarks. for recycling.
+Leading environmental stewardship organizations such as Practice Greenhealth target 15% recycling rates in hospitals and RMW rates below 10% as a first-tier benchmark. for recycling.
 NYP Queens currently exceeds both of these measures.

-The NYP Queens Sustainability Council continues to explore opportunities for additional recycling.
+The NewYork-Presbyterian Queens Sustainability Council continues to explore opportunities for additional recycling.

-An organic waste decomposition system was installed in the hospital's kitchen to help reduce the amount of food waste generated by out hospital.
-The decomposition system can process up to 1,200 lbs. of organic material per day, using microorganism to digest the waste.
+An organic waste decomposition system was installed in the hospital's kitchen to help reduce the amount of food waste generated by our hospital.
+The decomposition system can process up to 1,200 lbs. of organic material per day, using microorganisms to digest the waste.
 Since the system's installation in December 2011, it currently processes about 400 lbs. per day.
 This represents 4% of our total waste stream.
-This waste is now decomposed on site and no longer goes into the open container.
+This waste is now decomposed on-site and no longer goes into the open container.
 By reducing quantities of waste in the open container, NYP Queens saves money and reduces truck traffic by reducing the number of times our carter must come to exchange the open containers.

 2012 waste stream data for NYP Queens